MessaoudiLab/NGS-Pre-Processing/FASTQC/README.md

 # Usage

 ```
-sh fastqc_dir.sh directory output_directory
+sh absolutepath/fastqc_dir.sh absolutepath/directory absolutepath/directory
 ```
-sh = will execute shell script fastqc_dir.sh - input absolute path and name of script directory - absolute path of directory you will run fastqc_dir.sh on output_directory - absolute path of directory that results will be generated (can be same as input directory)
+sh = will execute shell script fastqc_dir.sh - input absolute path and name of script directory - absolute path of directory you will run fastqc_dir.sh on directory - absolute path of directory that results will be generated (can be same as input directory)

 example
 ```